 Skyros is the largest and least touristically developed of the Sporades archipelago.
-Its location makes it a little trickier to get to if you are trying to island hop to all of the islands of this region.
+Its location makes it a little trickier to get to if you are trying to island-hop to all of the islands of this region.

-Skyros does not see a lot of tourism, beside the occasional Greek domestic travellers that stop by in the summer.
+Skyros does not see a lot of tourism, besides the occasional Greek domestic travellers that stop by in the summer.
 The main town on Skyros, like on most Greek islands, is known as the ¨Chora¨.

 The town cascades down a hilltop, in a way that makes it appear as the Greek version of the Amalfi Coast.
-At the top of the hill you can find a medieval castle, and the Monastery of Saint George, Protector of the island.
+At the top of the hill, you can find a medieval castle, and the Monastery of Saint George, Protector of the island.